Sophia (robot): History

-Sophia was first activated on Valentine's Day, on 14 February 2016.
-The robot, modelled after the Ancient Egyptian Queen Nefertiti, Audrey Hepburn, and its inventor's wife, Amanda Hanson, is known for its human-like appearance and behaviour compared to previous robotic variants.
+Sophia was first activated on 14 February 2016.
+The robot, modelled after the Ancient Egyptian Queen Nefertiti, Audrey Hepburn, and her inventor's wife, Amanda Hanson, is known for her human-like appearance and behaviour compared to previous robotic variants.
 Sophia imitates human gestures and facial expressions and is able to answer certain questions and to make simple conversation on predefined topics (e.g. the weather).

 Hanson has said that he designed Sophia to be a suitable companion for the elderly at nursing homes, to help crowds at large events or parks, or to serve in customer service, therapy, and educational applications and that he hopes it can ultimately interact with other humans sufficiently to gain social skills.

 On 11 October 2017 Sophia was introduced to the United Nations with a brief conversation with the Deputy Secretary-General of the United Nations, Amina J. Mohammed.

 On 25 October 2017, when Sophia was scheduled to appear at the Future Investment Summit in Riyadh, the Saudi Ministry for Culture and Information issued a press release on the Saudi Center for International Communication website, announcing that Saudi Arabia was granting citizenship to Sophia.
-At the Summit the host interviewing Sophia announced that "We just learned, Sophia – I hope you are listening to me – you have been awarded what is going to be the first Saudi citizenship for a robot", making Sophia the first robot to receive legal personhood in any country.
+At the Summit the host interviewing Sophia announced, "We just learned, Sophia – I hope you are listening to me – you have been awarded what is going to be the first Saudi citizenship for a robot", making Sophia the first robot to receive legal personhood in any country.
 In an interview, Hanson stated that he had been taken by surprise by this turn of events.

 On 21 November 2017 Sophia was named the United Nations Development Programme's first Innovation Champion for Asia and the Pacific.
 The announcement was made at the Responsible Business Forum in Singapore, an event hosted by the UNDP in Asia and the Pacific and Global Initiatives.
 On stage, she was assigned her first task by UNDP Asia Pacific Chief of Policy and Program, Jaco Cilliers.

 Social media users have used Sophia's citizenship to criticise Saudi Arabia's human rights record.
 In December 2017 Sophia's creator David Hanson said in an interview that Sophia would use her citizenship to advocate for women's rights in her new country of citizenship.

 In 2019 Sophia displayed the ability to create drawings, including portraits.
 The algorithms used to enable Sophia to draw were developed and adapted by Patrick Tresset.
 In 2021 a self-portrait created by Sophia sold for nearly US$700,000 at auction.

-Sophia has at least nine robot humanoid "siblings" who were also created by Hanson Robotics.
+Sophia has nine robot humanoid "siblings" who were also created by Hanson Robotics.
 They are Alice, Albert HUBO, BINA48, Han, Jules, Professor Einstein, Philip K. Dick Android, Zeno, and Joey Chaos.
 In 2019 to 2020, Hanson released "Little Sophia" as a companion that could teach children how to code, including support for Python, Blockly, and Raspberry Pi.